 If you’ve ever wondered how people find out what Warren Buffett or Michael Burry is buying, the answer is 13F filings.
 It’s a mandatory SEC disclosure that gives the public a window into institutional portfolios.
-Not a perfect window, but a window.
+Not a perfect window, but a useful one.

 Any institutional investment manager with at least $100 million in qualifying assets under management.
 That includes hedge funds, mutual funds, pension funds, insurance companies, and bank trust departments.